Claudia Cardinale and the Leopard

 I may have just defamed the ladies, of course, by describing their exertions as “inexpert.”
 Since I’m so in the dark about the game itself, it’s possible that they were Olympic-class pickleball devotees.
 It could very well be that the game is supposed to be played in their sedate, but somehow spastic manner.
 I am beset by doubts on that score.
 But I quibble.
 I lived in the population desert of western Maine for close to fifteen years.
 It’s nice to see anyone doing anything.

 That’s the town hall.
 It’s a glorious Federal style pile of bricks, ain’t it?
-We’ve lost the knack of making public building look important while still appearing friendly to humans.
+We’ve lost the knack of making public buildings look important while still appearing friendly to humans.
 The average town hall in most towns in the US resemble either a trailer park model home or a Soviet abattoir.

 Bricks are relatively cheap.
 We should still be able to build structures like this. but we can’t, or won’t, take your pick.